-The International Union of Guides and Scouts of Europe is an international association officially recognised by the Holy See, with a participative status in the Council of Europe (Non Governmental Organisation).
+The International Union of Guides and Scouts of Europe (uigse) is an international association officially recognized by the Holy See, with a participative status in the Council of Europe (Non-Governmental Organisation).

 The Core Texts are the following ones:

 - The Federal Statutes of the International Union,

 - The Charter of natural and Christian principles of European Scouting

 - The Religious Directory of the Federation of European Scouting,

 - SETTLEMENT The U.I.G.S.E.-F.S.E. exists in the following countries:

 - Canada (with two associations, one Catholic and one Protestant)